Created By: Joe Jimenez

 Sometime in 2004 I found a plastic bowl at work.
 It was about to be thrown away but I kept it instead because of it's interesting shape.
 I like Maschinen Krieger and immediately imagined an Ma.
 K inspired vehicle of some sort.
 I originally wanted to do a four-legged spider tank but then I remembered something from an old Nintendo (NES) game.
 Bowl

 The original Mega-Man game was one of my favorites as a kid.
-There was an enemy who usually hung out at the end of the levels right before the leader; a pogo robot who hopped around intent on killing.
+There was an enemy called Big Eye who usually hung out at the end of levels right before a leader; a pogo robot who hopped around intent on killing.
 It was that bozo that led to the final design of this droid.
-Mega Man Robot
+Big Eye

-Ultimately, many things inspired this build...from Star Wars to builds by some of the very talented modelers around the internet.
+In addition, many other things inspired this build...from Star Wars to builds by some of the very talented modelers around the internet.
 The main things here were to learn and apply.

 - antenna dome -